Code of Ethics

 The NASW Code of Ethics offers a set of values, principles and standards to guide decision-making and everyday professional conduct of social workers.
 It is relevant to all social workers and social work students regardless of their specific functions or settings.

-History of the NASW Code of Ethics
+Read the Code of Ethics

 NASW’s Delegate Assembly approved the first edition of the NASW Code of Ethics on October 13, 1960.
 Since then, the Code has emerged as the standard bearer for defining the values and principles that guide social workers’ conduct in all practice areas.